jcrood/gangway/docs/auth0.md

 ## Example

-A typical gangway config for Auth0:
+A typical gangly config for Auth0:

 ```yaml
 clusterName: "YourCluster"